asreview/asreview/DEVELOPMENT.md

 make html
 ```

-Open the file `docs/build/html/index.html` in your webbrowser.
+Open the file `docs/build/html/index.html` in your web browser.

 ### Screenshots